(+91) 9686 448899

 That means atoms which usually form only two chemical bonds are not capable of forming long chains similar to those in polymers.
 This is because as soon as these atoms form two bonds, they are stable.
 Or as in the case of our example, both your hands are busy holding someone else’s hands so you cannot hold any more hands.

 The elements that are usually observed in the polymer chains are those which become stable after forming four chemical bonds, for example, carbon and silicon.
-This is since there is always at least one pendant group on the atoms that are part of the polymer backbone (or main chain).
+This is because there is always at least one pendant group on the atoms that are part of the polymer backbone (or main chain).
 Additionally, some polymers are flexible, and some are rigid.
 This can also be observed by taking into account the different kinds of plastics.
-Some of them, like a cold drink bottle, is very flexible and on the other hand, some plastics, like the pipes made using PVC (Poly Vinyl Chloride) are extremely stiff and hard to break.
+Some of them, like cold drink bottle, is very flexible and on the other hand, some plastics, like the pipes made using PVC (Poly Vinyl Chloride) are extremely stiff and hard to break.

 In some cases, scientists choose to add certain external agents named plasticizers to their polymers to increase their flexibility.
 Plasticizers use up the space between the polymer chains and allow each chain to slide over one another more easily.
 Over time, the plasticizers in these plastics are lost to the environment and some of them may also react with the environment.
 These changes explain the reason behind certain materials being flexible during the start but later becoming stiff or brittle.